The New York Times on Audible’s Writing-to-the-Form Original Productions

 Mr. Lewis—arguably one of the most successful nonfiction writers working today, with book sales topping 10 million copies—is betting Audible will expand his audience and draw even more people to his work.
 Last month, he signed a multiyear contract with Audible for four audio original stories, with the first scheduled to come out in July.
 Mr. Lewis, who wouldn’t reveal further details about the story, plans to narrate it himself.

-It quotes Don as saying: “We’re scripting to this new aesthetic.
+The article quotes Don as saying: “We’re scripting to this new aesthetic.
 This wasn’t a full fledged media category before, it was a tiny little Siberia stuck in book publishing, and it shouldn’t have been.”

 Previous